jediminer543/JediUtil-Deprecated/README.md

 JediUtil
 ========

-A basic Utility Package built mainly on lwjgl
+A basic utility package built mainly on lwjgl